Salary range : £31,604 (restricted due to funding)

 To be considered for the role, you will be educated to a minimum of PhD level in optical spectroscopy of solids, or have significant relevant experience in addition to a relevant degree.
 You will have with familiarity III-nitrides or other wide-gap semiconductors and advanced experimental and modelling skills in the spectroscopy of rare-earth-doped materials, preferably including III-nitride semiconductors.
 The successful candidate will have a developing ability to conduct individual research work, to disseminate results and to prepare research proposals.
 You will have an ability to plan and organise your own workload effectively and an ability to work within a team environment.
 You will have excellent interpersonal and communication skills, with the ability to listen, engage and persuade, and to present complex information in an accessible way to a range of audiences.

-Interviews for the post will be held in October 2017.
+Formal interviews for this post will be held in early October 2017.